-- (1) The unvested time-based RSUs subject to Mr. Werth's Waiver Award fully vest. - (2) Assumes Mr. Werth elects the conversion feature of the Company's group life policy in effect as of December 31, 2016 and continuation under the federal COBRA program, and reflects reimbursement for any premiums for continuation of life insurance and for medical/dental insurance paid during the 30 days following the notice of his resignation or termination. - (3) In the case of Messrs.
-Bagshaw, Lee and Quirk, the unvested time-based RSUs fully vest and the target number of unvested performance-based RSUs vest.
-The unvested time-based RSUs subject to Mr. Werth's Waiver Award fully vest. - (4) Reflects our cost for continuation of life insurance, medical, dental and vision coverage for 18 months (or 24 months in the case of Mr. Bagshaw) following involuntary without cause termination within 24 months following a change-in-control, assuming the termination occurred on December 31, 2016 - (5) Upon death or disability, RSUs for Messrs.
-Bagshaw, Lee and Quirk fully vest, subject to achievement of any remaining performance criteria.
-With respect to Mr. Werth, upon death or disability, RSUs awarded in May 2016 fully vest, subject to achievement of any remaining performance criteria.
-The stated value assumes the death or disability occurred on December 31, 2016 and assumes the target number of unvested performance-based RSUs vested. - (6) Upon retirement (as defined in the RSU agreements), RSUs for Messrs.
-Bagshaw, Lee and Quirk fully vest, subject to achievement of any remaining performance criteria.
-However, because Messrs.
-Bagshaw, Lee and Quirk were not age 60 as of December 31, 2016, they did not qualify for retirement at that time.
-Mr. Werth's RSU agreements do not provide for acceleration of vesting upon retirement.
+- (1) The unvested time-based RSUs subject to Mr. Werth's Waiver Award fully vest. - Assumes Mr. Werth elects the conversion feature of the Company's group life insurance policy in effect as of December 31, 2017 and continuation under the federal COBRA program, and reflects reimbursement of any premiums for continuation of life insurance and for medical/dental insurance paid during the 30 days following the notice of his resignation or termination. - (3) In the case of Messrs.
+Bagshaw, Abrams and Lee, the unvested time-based RSUs fully vest and the target number of unvested performance-based RSUs vest.
+In the case of Mr. Werth, the unvested time-based RSUs awarded in 2017 fully vest and the target number of unvested performance-based RSUs awarded in 2017 vest as well as the unvested time-based RSUs subject to Mr. Werth's Waiver Award. - (4) Reflects our cost for continuation of life insurance, medical, dental and vision coverage for 18 months (or 24 months in the case of Mr. Bagshaw) following involuntary without cause termination within 24 months following a change-in-control, assuming the termination occurred on December 31, 2017. - (5) Upon death or disability, RSUs for Messrs.
+Bagshaw, Abrams and Lee fully vest, subject to achievement of any remaining performance criteria.
+With respect to Mr. Werth, upon death or disability, RSUs awarded in May 2016 and February 2017 fully vest, subject to achievement of any remaining performance criteria.
+The stated value assumes the death or disability occurred on December 31, 2017 and assumes the target number of unvested performance-based RSUs vested. - (6) Upon retirement (as defined in the RSU agreements), RSUs for Messrs.
+Bagshaw, Abrams and Lee, and RSUs for Mr. Werth awarded in 2017, fully vest, subject to achievement of any remaining performance criteria.
+However, Messrs.
+Bagshaw, Abrams and Lee did not meet the requirements for retirement as of December 31, 2017.
+Mr. Werth's 2016 RSU agreements do not provide for acceleration of vesting upon retirement.